AndreyaTrifonova/CrudUserApp/README.md

 ## Database Setup

 The app uses **MySQL** as a database.
-You don’t need to create tables manually — Hibernate will do that automatically when the app starts.
+You don’t need to create tables manually — **Liquibase** will handle that automatically at startup using pre-defined changelogs.
 Just make sure MySQL is running on your system.

 ---

 ## Configuration

-You’ll need to set your own MySQL username and password in this file:
+Before running the app, you’ll need to set your own MySQL username and password in this file:
 `src/main/resources/application.properties`

 Here's what it looks like: